bytesoftio/form/readme.md

 ## Status indicators

 Sometimes you'll need a flag to tell if form is currently being submitted, or has already been submitted.
 In this case you can use one of these status objects: `form.submitting` or `form.submitted`.
-Both implement the `HookValue` interface that comes from the `@bytesoftio/use-value` package and has all the relevant docs.
+Both implement the `ObservableValue` interface that comes from the [@bytesoftio/value](https://github.com/bytesoftio/value) package and has all the relevant docs.

 ```ts
 // is form currently being submitted, returns boolean